Training structure

 Faculty of Science

-The general objective is to present human evolutionary biology, proposing to mobilize the tools of evolutionary biology to better understand human behaviors and those observed in non-human primates in the context of their evolutionary history.
-Themes such as health, sociality, culture, local adaptations, language, morality, reproduction and sexual preferences are addressed within the theoretical framework of evolutionary biology and ecology.
-EU contents: Anthropology, human sciences and evolutionary biology / Evolution of cooperation / Cultural evolution / Evolution of nutrition / Evolution of sociality in primates / Family ecology / Medicine, public health and evolution / Evolution of language / Evolutionary demography / The origins of equity.
+The overall objective is to present human evolutionary biology, proposing to use the tools of evolutionary biology to better understand human behavior and that observed in non-human primates in the context of their evolutionary history.
+Whether it be health, sociality, culture, local adaptations, language, morality, reproduction, or sexual preferences, the topics are addressed within the theoretical framework of evolutionary biology and ecology.
+Summary of course content: Anthropology, human sciences, and evolutionary biology / Evolution of cooperation / Cultural evolution / Evolution of diet / Evolution of sociality in primates / Family ecology / Medicine, public health, and evolution / Evolution of language / Evolutionary demography / The origins of equity.

 Behavioral ecology